SolaceProducts/terraform-provider-solacebroker/docs/data-sources/broker.md

 page_title: "solacebroker_broker Data Source - solacebroker"
 subcategory: ""
 description: |-
+  This resource is not supported in production by Solace in this version.
   This object contains global configuration for the message broker.
   A SEMP client authorized with a minimum access scope/level of "vpn/read-only" is required to perform this operation.
 Requests which include the following attributes may require greater access scope/level than "vpn/read-only":
   Attribute|Access Scope/Level